Javascript is not enabled.

 • Don’t smoke or vape.
 Smoking may make high blood pressure worse and harder to treat.
 Almost immediately after quitting, a smoker’s blood pressure begins to return to a healthier level.

 • Eat a heart-healthy, low-sodium diet.
-The DASH (dietary approaches to stop hypertension) diet is proven to lower blood pressure, but simply following national guidelines for a healthy diet is beneficial, too.
-To keep your blood pressure where it is, the American Heart Association recommends no more than 2,300 mg of sodium per day.
-But, ideally, if you already have high blood pressure, you should limit it to 1,500 mg per day.
-You can start by cutting down from wherever you are.
-Cutting 1,000 mg per day will already start to lower your blood pressure.
+The DASH diet (dietary approaches to stop hypertension) is proven to lower blood pressure, but simply following national guidelines for a healthy diet is beneficial too.
+To maintain a healthy blood pressure, the AHA recommends no more than 2,300 milligrams of sodium per day.
+But if you already have high blood pressure, you should limit it to 1,500 mg per day.

-• Reach and maintain a healthy weight.
-“In America, the number one risk factor [for high blood pressure] is weight — weight and diet, which are all related,” Cho says.
+• Maintain a healthy weight.
+“In America, the No. 1 risk factor [for high blood pressure] is weight — weight and diet, which are all related,” Cho says.
 If you’ve got some pounds to shed, regular physical activity and a healthy diet will help you get there.

 • Take your medicine.
 If you already have high blood pressure and your doctor prescribes medicine to keep it down, take it.